-Simple counter
+3.1 Simple counter

-A simple N-bit counter consists of N cascaded toggle flops.
-Each toggle flop is simple in structure; a counter is formed by cascading toggle flops, with the output of each cell acting as the clock for the following cell.
-The figure below shows this for a 3-bit up counter.
+A simple N-bit counter consists of N toggle flops.
+Each toggle flop is simple in structure, see Figure 1 a).
+A counter is formed by cascading toggle flops, with the output of each cell acting as the clock for the following cell; Figure 1 b) shows this for a 3-bit up counter.
 This is knows as a "ripple counter" because the lower order bit has to toggle before the next bit can flip.
 In digital logic there is a transient time where the observed count will be inaccurate while the outputs are changing.
-However, in the PLC, as long as each higher-order toggle flop is in a higher-number cell then the counter will act as a synchronous counter because of the sequential evaluation of cells' logic value without any output until the next evaluation cycle.
+However, in the PLC, as long as each higher-order toggle flop is in a higher-number cell then the counter will act as a synchronous counter, as noted below.
 To make a down counter, invert the polarity of the clock inputs.